-Christian Heritage School is a classical Christ-centered school.
-Classical Christ-centered education at its core is the effective integration of faith and learning.
-Broadly speaking, classical Christ-centerededucation is “…the cultivation of wisdom and virtue by nourishing the soul on Truth, goodness, and beauty so that the student in Christ is better able to know, glorify, and enjoy God.”
+Christian Heritage Classical School is a classical, Christ-centered school.
+Classical, Christ-centered education at its core is the effective integration of faith and learning.
+Broadly speaking, classical Christ-centered education is “…the cultivation of wisdom and virtue by nourishing the soul on Truth, goodness, and beauty so that the student in Christ is better able to know, glorify, and enjoy God.”

-Students learn in different ways as they mature, and there is a style of learning best suited to each stage of students’ maturation.
-In its instructional programs, CHS seeks to apply that style appropriately at each stage.
+- Students learn in different ways as they mature, and there is a style of learning best suited to each stage of students’ maturation.
+In our instructional programs, we seek to apply that style appropriately at each stage.

-CHS teaches students how to learn by providing them with tools that enable them to attack subjects appropriately at any level.
-This further foments a desire and love for learning.
+- We teach students how to learn by providing them with tools that enable them to attack subjects appropriately at any level.
+This further stirs a desire and love for learning.

-CHS emphasizes and seeks to preserve and pass to successive generations the richness of our Western cultural heritage.
+- We emphasize and seek to preserve and pass to successive generations the richness of our Western cultural heritage.

-Through its classical Christ-centered curriculum, CHS seeks to equip every student to fulfill his/her God-given potential in all subjects, to develop critical thinking skills within each student through didactic instruction and Socratic dialogue, and to teach each student to communicate eloquently, persuasively, and effectively.
+Through our classical, Christ-centered curriculum, we seek to equip every student to fulfill his/her God-given potential in all subjects, to develop critical thinking skills within each student through didactic instruction and Socratic dialogue, and to teach each student to communicate eloquently, persuasively, and effectively.
 Because of our fundamental desire to integrate faith and learning, our teachers are free to evaluate and adapt curriculum materials so that they accurately express God’s truth.
 In doing so, teachers seek to inspire biblical scholarship and independent thinking in their students, with the ultimate goal of interpreting the subject matter in the light of a biblical worldview.

 To learn more about classical, Christ-centered education, we recommend the following resources:

 - An Introduction to Classical Education by Christopher Perrin

 - The Lost tools of Learning by Dorothy Sayers